Teraspark/Pal2EA/README.md

 		not fully supported yet

 	auto{palette}
-		change which palette is used for autofill this how the palettes are numbered for this:
+		changes which palette is used for autofill this how the palettes are numbered for this:

 		0   player palette